 Not all vegetables need the warmth of summer to thrive.
 Cool weather vegetables, such as broccoli, kale, and lettuce, prefer the lower temperatures found in spring and fall.
 These vegetables are divided into two groups: “hardy” and “semi-hardy.”

 Hardy vegetables tolerate hard frosts (usually 25 to 28 degrees F).
 They taste best in cool weather, making them perfect for fall harvests and growing through the winter in many warmer regions.
 See the USDA Freeze Map for the approximate date of the first freeze in your area.
-This will give you an idea of how long your harvest season will last, because many of these hardy vegetables will continue in the garden for weeks after the first hard frost.
-It’s amazing.
-When you see this, you wonder, “Why doesn’t everyone plant a fall garden?”
+This will give you an idea of how long your harvest season will last, because many of these hardy vegetables will continue growing and producing in the garden for weeks after the first hard frost.

 - Brussels sprouts

 Semi-hardy vegetables tolerate light frosts (usually 29 to 32 degrees F) late into fall and through winter in mild climates.
 Give them a try this fall!